reboottime/Problem-Solving-Philosophy/README.md

   - How to identify the overview of domain knowledge systematically
   - How to apply problem-solving frameworks to specific domain problems

-And some ideas that could be beneficial for problem solving but have found a way to categorize them yet.

 ## Problem Solving Frameworks

 - The Logical Thinking Process Series